-31. Price Adjustments.
+32. Price Adjustments.

-- In June 2015, we notified the FY2014/15 tariff, as determined by NEPRA, and implemented surcharges in line with the program targets (as defined in the TMU 120).
+- In June 2015, we notified the FY 2014/15 tariff, as determined by NEPRA, and implemented surcharges in line with the program targets (as defined in the TMU ¶19).
 We are committed to protect the level of revenue in the electricity sector by adjusting prices as needed.
-We will undertake all necessary measures to ensure the full recovery of costs from consumers. - We are ensuring that technical loss diagnostic studies for all DISCOs will be finalized shortly so that better estimates of loss rates can be considered by NEPRA in its FY2015/16 tariff determination by end-April 2016. - We are committed to gradually phasing out untargeted subsidies, while continuing to protect the most vulnerable consumers.
+We will undertake all necessary measures to ensure the full recovery of costs from consumers. - We are in the process of finalizing independent technical loss diagnostic studies for all DISCOs.
+This will provide better estimates of loss rates and will be considered by NEPRA in its FY 2016/17 tariff determination. - We are committed to continue phasing out untargeted subsidies, while continuing to protect the most vulnerable consumers.